Jora-Red/Group4/README.md

 - Friendly and planned tourism.
 - Convenient to access more information than traditional tourism.
 - Personalized services and recommendations based on interest.
+- Combine sightseeing with latest events in the city to make a enjoyable travel plan.

 <br/>